yliess86/PhDThesis/thesis.md

 Their method consists in adding conditionning to a pretrained foundation +ldm called StableDiffusion [@rombach_2021] without altering the capabilities nor the weights of the initial model.
 They proceed by introducing external copies of the pretrained weights and reinjecting them in a residual fashion preciding each block by (1 $\times$ 1) convolutions initialized to zero (see @fig:stablepaint_ctrl).
 At the begining of their training process, their model is equivalent to the original +ldm.

 ![The figure is a simplified schematic of the method presented by Zhang et al. [@zhang_2023] in their work ControlNet.
 The foundation weights are freeze and copied.
-The copy is surrounded by zero initialized (1 $\times$ 1) convolutions and added as residual to the output of the copied layer.](./figures/stablepaint_ctrl.png){#fig:stablepaint_ctrl width=40%}
+The copy is surrounded by zero initialized (1 $\times$ 1) convolutions and added as residual to the output of the copied layer.
+Sampled lineart colorizations are shown on the left.](./figures/stablepaint_ctrl.png){#fig:stablepaint_ctrl}

 This method can be viewed a way to shift the weights of a pretrained model to generate the training distribution.
 The authors shows that their method require small qualitative amount of data to be trained and demonstrate their result on a variety of conditionning inputs such as linearts and color strokes.
-Results of their method are shown in figure @fig:stablepaint_ctrl_res.
+Results of their method are shown in figure @fig:stablepaint_ctrl.

-![The figure shows lineart colorization samples from ControlNet [@zhang_2023].](./figures/stablepaint_ctrl_res.png){#fig:stablepaint_ctrl_res}

 <!-- ===================== [END] PART CONTRIBUTIONS ===================== -->